 Universidad Nacional Autónoma de México

 Facultad de Filosofía y Letras

 Colegio de Letras Modernas Inglesas

 Shakespeare and Film, An Introduction Dra.
 Adriana Bellamy Ortiz adrianabellamy@filos.unam.mx

 Course description

 This course focuses on the history of the treatment and adaptation of selected Shakespeare plays on film.
-We will review a variety of film and video adaptations of Hamlet, Macbeth, A Midsummer Night's Dream and Much Ado About Nothing.
+In this first part of the seminar, we will review a variety of film and video adaptations of Hamlet, Macbeth, A Midsummer Night's Dream and Much Ado About Nothing.
 Students will read several works by film theorists that discuss the nature of cinematic adaptation; they will also explore several sources that examine the connection of film and Shakespeare studies.
 The transposition of Shakespeare's plays to film, video and new media formats has changed the relation reader-text and enlarged its possibilities of interpretation.
-The main goal of our investigations throughout this seminar will be to interrogate how Shakespeare's texts have been transformed through performance and how the interactive transformation and modification of a preceding text enables us to consider film adaptation not from a perspective of binaries, but as a field of production of meanings and a specific material discourse.
+The main goal of our investigations throughout this seminar will be to interrogate how Shakespeare's texts have been transformed through performance and how the interactive transformation and modification of a preceding text enables to consider film adaptation not from a perspective of binaries, but as a field of production of meanings and a specific material discourse.
 By the end of the course, students will be able to closely watch and analyze filmic texts using terms drawn from literature and film studies.

 Requirements/Grades

 Your performance in this course will be assessed through the following schema:

 Class participation 10 %

-Group Assignment:
+Classwork: film sequence analysis 40%

+Final paper: 50 %

-The students in small groups will create and present an interpretation of a scene, or a sequence using textual or film examples.
-Although it is a collective activity each student will be evaluated for the final grade.
-50% Final paper: 40% Students can miss three classes with no questions asked.
+Students can miss three classes with no questions asked.
 As this is a once-a-week class, any student absent four times in one semester cannot pass.

 Required texts: